PoliticalGraveyard.com

 Lisa K. Zellner — of Columbus, Franklin County, Ohio.
 Democrat.
 Member, Platform Committee, Democratic National Convention, 2008.
 Female.
 Still living as of 2008.

 Jewell Ziegler — Progressive.
-Candidate for Presidential Elector for Ohio, 1924.
+Progressive candidate for Presidential Elector for Ohio, 1924.
 Female.
-Presumed deceased.
 Burial location unknown.

 Angeline Zimmerman — of Fremont, Sandusky County, Ohio.
 Republican.
 Alternate delegate to Republican National Convention from Ohio, 1928.
 Female.
-Presumed deceased.
 Burial location unknown.

 Margaret R. Zone — of Cleveland, Cuyahoga County, Ohio.
 Democrat.
 Alternate delegate to Democratic National Convention from Ohio, 1972.
 Female.
 Still living as of 1972.